Smoke Break: Live performances

 Underwood performed the song on television for the first time at The Tonight Show Starring Jimmy Fallon, on September 10, 2015.
 Underwood also performed the song at the 2015 CMA Awards.
-She included the song for her performance on Dick Clark's New Year's Eve special on December 31, 2015.
+She performed the song on New Year's Rockin' Eve on December 31, 2015.

 Underwood's live performance at CMT's Instant Jam won the 2016 CMT Music Award for CMT Performance of the Year.

 It was included as one of the encore songs on Underwood's Storyteller Tour alongside "Something in the Water".
 Underwood also performed it as part of her set at the Glastonbury Festival 2019.